 Check out our section on color evaluation for advice and information on which cuts show less color, depending on shape, and precious metal colors we recommend.

 A color I diamond will not sparkle better than a diamond with lower color.
 A diamond’s observable brightness, fire, sparkle, and contrast are all attributable to its cut-quality.
 A diamond’s optical properties are not influenced by its color grade, except for variance in spectral absorption minutia which is rarely relevant.

 If you are seeing a color I diamond that is inexplicably low priced it could have to do with a subtle or not-so-subtle brown, grey or green undertone which influences the overall diamond color appearance.
 Such tint may not be disclosed on the laboratory grading report but is usually disclosed among wholesalers.
 Read our section on diamond color analysis for information on avoiding this issue.

 PriceScope’s 1-5 star ratings are categorical comparisons with the most thorough, consumer-focused online diamond and jewelry vendors, in categories, we believe reflect our experienced consumer community’s values.
 Check out PriceScope Jeweler Reviews.

 Intermediate I Color Diamonds

-The internationally accepted grading scale and terminology for diamond color in the normal range consists of 23 grading levels.
+The internationally accepted grading scale and terminology for diamond color in the normal range consist of 23 grading levels.
 Grading is performed with the diamond upside down.
 Color I diamonds are in the lower half of the near colorless range.

 While the descriptive scale above is universally applied, standards can vary between individuals and organizations that decide a diamond has I color.

 Variance between reputable graders and organizations may be attributable to standard deviation.
 Color and clarity judgments are matters of opinion and diamonds often sit on the border of two grades.
-The only time this becomes an issue is when a buyer and seller disagree about which set of grades establish the diamond’s value.
+The only time this becomes an issue is when a buyer and seller disagree about which set of grades establishes the diamond’s value.